barnii77/lcaml_py/README.md

 # Description
 An interpreter written in python for a custom language LCaml.
+LCaml is an incomplete, terribly slow, lua-style functional programming language.
 Note that I did only little prep for this project (know basic stepos of interpreter) and did not read a book or somethign for this project, I kinda just did what seemed the most obvious to me.
 Therefor, I might have made some unusual decisions.

 # LCaml language concept